I spent my first four nights in Aruba at the Renaissance Aruba Resort & Casino, a hotel that has no less than it’s own private island.

 What to pack for a week on Aruba

 I was invited to experience Aruba by Aruba Tourism so that I could share my experience with you.
 As always, I only write what I want to write.
-The links to Booking.com and TripAdvisor are affiliate links.
+Some of the links in this post are affiliate links.
 If you book a stay through them, I earn a small commission at no extra cost to you.
 Thanks for supporting the site!